 Focuses on basic communication skills, basic communication models, pronunciation and articulation, and dealing with stage fright.
-3 credit hours.
 Will not substitute for the speech requirements in any curriculum.
 Three hours lecture per week.
 Institutional Credit, three semester hours.

 SPT 1113 Public Speaking I